 A learning based college approaches education differently than other colleges.
-The college, both inside and outside the classroom, places greater emphasis on student learning and student mastery of set educational objectives.
+The college, both inside and outside the classroom, places greater emphasis on student learning and student mastery of set learning objectives.

-This student learning outcome model at Georgia Military College emphasizes:
+This student-learning model at Georgia Military College evolves from three key stages:

-- 1. Clearly stated student learning objectives. - 2.
+- 1. Clearly stated student-learning objectives. - 2.
 Explicit identification of the knowledge, skills and abilities the student is expected to acquire. - 3.
 On-going assessment (evaluation) of what the student has learned, the effectiveness of the instruction and the service the college provides.